RaoulHeese/qshaptools/README.rst

 .. image:: https://github.com/RaoulHeese/qshaptools/blob/master/_static/qshap.png?raw=true
     :alt: Title

-Experimental Python toolbox for Shapley values with uncertain value functions in general (see `Shapley Values with Uncertain Value Functions: arxiv.2301.08086 <https://doi.org/10.48550/arxiv.2301.08086>`_) and quantum Shapley values in particular (see `Explainable Quantum Machine Learning: arxiv.2301.09138 <https://doi.org/10.48550/arxiv.2301.09138>`_).
+Experimental Python toolbox for Shapley values with uncertain value functions in general (see `Shapley Values with Uncertain Value Functions <https://doi.org/10.48550/arxiv.2301.08086>`_) and quantum Shapley values in particular (see `Explaining Quantum Circuits with Shapley Values: Towards Explainable Quantum Machine Learning <https://doi.org/10.48550/arxiv.2301.09138>`_).
 Quantum Shapley values provide a method to measure the influence of gates within quantum circuit with respect to a freely customizable value function, for example expressibility or entanglement capability.

 **Usage**